megangoyette/DG/docs/index.md

 ## Data Governance

-This section contains a collection of policies, processes and useful information from the Data Governance group, a team charged with formalizing behavior and holding people accountable with respect to our company’s privacy and data protection practices.
-If you have questions or are looking for additional information, please contact data-governance@nytimes.com or #data-governance.
+This site contains a collection of policies, processes and useful information from the Data Governance team, a team charged with formalizing behavior and holding people accountable with respect to our company’s privacy and data protection practices.

 ### Markdown